nageshbandi/linux_pdfs/Learn_git.md

 #Adding a remote repository, The git remote add command takes two arguments:
 A remote name, for example, origin
-A remote URL, for example, https://github.com/user/repo.git `git remote add origin https://github.com/USER/REPO.git`
+A remote URL, for example, https://github.com/user/repo.git\
+`git remote add origin https://github.com/USER/REPO.git`

 #To list all remote repositories on git\
 `git remote -v`

+#Code push
+`git push origin master` # here origin is the remote repo alias name

+#Incase we wat to push the code with fast-forwarded need to use -f option\
+`git push -f origin master `

+#